 You are part of the Heart shoal!

+You love the Ocean and all its creatures.
+When you visit the beach or get into the sea you can feel it’s restorative benefits.
 You work to create a healthy ocean because you feel that it is our responsibility and want to have a positive influence on this amazing place.

 Go with the flow!
 Gradually build your pro-Ocean habits on your #thinkOcean journey…